-Did you recently get engaged over the holidays?
-Or maybe you were just asked to be the Maid of Honor for someone who did?
-(In which case, tag them in this post to help them out!)
-For anyone in the beginning stages of planning your wedding, you might be starting to feel overwhelmed with what feels like thousands of different ways you can go...
-Trying to figure out how to prioritize what matters to you in an endless sea of options can feel impossible!
+Are you in the beginning stages of planning your wedding?
+If so, you might be starting to feel overwhelmed with what feels like thousands of different decisions.
+Trying to figure out how to prioritize what matters to you in an endless sea of options can feel impossible.
 So many great venues!
 Or colors!
 And don't get us started on dresses!
-Here's our advice for how to prioritize what actually matters to you as you try to put together your perfect wedding...
+Here's our advice for how to prioritize what actually matters to you as you try to put together your perfect wedding.

 1. DEFINE YOUR TONE